aurora-opensource/xviz/docs/protocol-schema/style-specification.md

 ## Stream Styling

-Stream styling allows you to define all the properties that an Object my use, but also includes additional properties that effectively act as toggles for rendering.
+Stream styling allows you to define all the properties that an Object may use, but also includes additional properties that effectively act as toggles for rendering.
 These properties allow for some performance advantage in the rendering pipeline when set to 'false'.